Constrained Adversarial Learning for Automated Software Testing: a literature review: Automated Software Testing

+Depending on the information available to the automated testing tool these can have enormous search spaces, which is not ideal when considering the possible execution time \cite{Khan2012}.
+Depending on the software and the levels of testing that the automated tool is trying to achieve, a white-box automated testing tool with access to more domain information might perform better and more efficient testing of the SUT's domain.
+Nonetheless, testing a system from a user perspective using black-box techniques may sometimes raise different exceptions and errors that are not usually expected nor visually understandable in the source code \cite{Anwar2019}.

-Considering the different domain constraints that different systems have, the conducted systematic review has shown that although random generation of data is capable of covering most test paths of a system, it is highly unpractical.
-There are many dependencies in each method and so the combination of parameters becomes extremely complex.
-Moreover, the literature shows that in a black-box context, the input space for certain data types is continuous, and therefore different techniques such as providing boundary values\cite{Martin-Lopez2021,Martin-Lopez2020,Haraldsson2017}, leveraging system feedback \cite{Martin-Lopez2021, Walkinshaw2017, Kim2018} and applying search techniques can reduce complexity \cite{Biagiola2019}.
-In a grey-box setting, the authors have also attempted to reduce the input space by resorting to specifications which reflect source code knowledge to constraint the input \cite{Alazzawi2019} and techniques for quick exploration of the input space \cite{Huang2017}.
-In a white-box setting, automated testing can be interpreted as a search problem, with most methods focusing on metaheuristics and their optimization to find more diverse test cases \cite{Esnaashari2021,Avdeenko2021, Zhu2019, Yao2020, Jaiswal2021, Dang2020}.
-One publication has attempted to use GANs for software testing \cite{Guo2022}, but like many white-box approaches, it only focuses on numerical input generation, which may be insufficient to fully test modern software and digital systems.
+Considering the different domain constraints that different systems have, this review has shown that although random generation of data may be capable of achieving reasonable test path coverage of simpler paths, it is highly unpractical on more complex ones.
+Complex functionalities usually contain more dependencies, making the combination of the right parameters extremely complex.
+Moreover, the literature shows that in a black-box context, the input space for certain data types is continuous, and therefore different techniques such as providing boundary values\cite{Martin-Lopez2021,Martin-Lopez2020,Haraldsson2017}, leveraging system feedback \cite{Martin-Lopez2021, Walkinshaw2017, Kim2018} and applying search techniques can reduce computational complexity \cite{Biagiola2019}.

+In a grey-box setting, the authors have also attempted to reduce the input space by resorting to specifications that reflect source code knowledge to constraint the input \cite{Alazzawi2019} and techniques for quick exploration of the input space \cite{Huang2017}.
+In a white-box setting, automated testing can be interpreted as a search problem, with most existing methods focusing on metaheuristics and their optimization to find more diverse test cases \cite{Esnaashari2021,Avdeenko2021, Zhu2019, Yao2020, Jaiswal2021, Dang2020}.
+One publication has attempted to use GANs for software testing \cite{Guo2022}, but like many white-box approaches, it only focuses on numerical input generation, which may be insufficient to fully test all the inputs of modern software applications and information systems.

 The gathered publications were analyzed to identify the test scope, the main input generation methods, the covered data types and the utilized data sources.
 This information is summarized in Table \ref{tab:soft}.
 The keyword "All" refers to numerical, textual, byte, boolean, and composite data types.